- Live Rates

 The only downside is that you’ll have to pay for your nice weekend out of your own pocket.

 If you have any questions about mortgages, we’d love to help.
 Sammamish Mortgage is a local, family-owned company based in Seattle & Bellevue, Washington.
 We serve the entire state, as well as the broader Pacific Northwest region that includes Idaho, Colorado, and Oregon.
-We offer a wide variety of mortgage programs and products with flexible qualification criteria.
+We have been offering a wide variety of mortgage programs and products with flexible qualification criteria since 1992.
 Please contact us if you have mortgage-related questions.